Vanshika3003/blazeclan_training/assignments.md

     - The Client MUSt be HTML Page
         - Use Previously Created JS using ES 6, HTML with Bootstrap, UI generator for showing Employee information in Table

+# Date: 13-April-2022
+1. Create a Web Server that will return html pages to the request base on 'http.url' property.
+Make sure that the Web Server will not Hard-Code page names while reading them using the 'fs' module.
+(Create a Route Table using ES6 Map()).
+The File will be read and will be responded to client.
+2. Create a Directory with files and Sub-Directories in it, using the 'fs' module read each file from parent directory and sub directories.
+(Today)
+3. (SELF-Research): Create a Node.js application that reads Excel and CSV files.